How to Clean an Old Headstone

 The steps below will help you in cleaning gravestones as safely as possible to prevent further damage to the gravestone.

 Most headstones are made up of natural stones which are comprised of salts and minerals.
 The most common types of headstones existing today are made of sandstone, granite, marble, and limestone.
 Due to its ease of maintaining a cemetery, flat bronze markers are becoming more popular in cemeteries, especially memorial parks.

 The natural stone tombstones can withstand varying degrees of cleaning, with most early ones being able to tolerate very little.
 Limestone and sandstone are very soft stones and were used a lot in early cemeteries because they were easy to carve.
 (The Mohs hardness scale rates it having a hardness of 3-4.)
-Unfortunately, gravestones made from these types of stone often wear away faster, with many very old ones being no longer readable; this is due to the many environmental conditions.
+Unfortunately, gravestones made from these types of stone often wear away faster, with many very old ones being no longer readable; this is due to the many environmental conditions that they're exposed to.
 Additionally, for many sandstone markers, water or moisture would accumulate in its cracks and when temperatures dropped, freezing conditions would cause the stone to crack or break.

 Marble was primarily used for headstones and monuments prior to the 1920s.
 Its hardness is rated between a 4 and 7.
 It is basically a recrystallized form of limestone.
-Some preferred marble because it withstood the elements slightly better than limestone and sandstone, but was still fairly easy to carve.
+Some preferred marble because it withstood the elements slightly better than limestone and sandstone but was still fairly easy to carve.
 The beautiful veining pattern was also a great draw.
-Unfortunately, environmental elements also affect marble and as a result, many cemeteries no longer permit marble headstones for outside markers.
+Unfortunately, environmental elements also affect marble, and as a result, many cemeteries no longer permit marble headstones for outside markers.